researchspace/researchspace/README.md

 *docker-compose* scripts for ResearchSpace setup are available in [researchspace-docker-compose repostiory](https://github.com/researchspace/researchspace-docker-compose).

+On the first run you need to import default ontologies and knowledge patterns for CIDOC-CRM, see [instance configuration repository](https://github.com/researchspace/researchspace-instance-configurations)

 # Setup with ZIP bundle
 Download the latest ZIP bundle from the latest [CI build](https://github.com/researchspace/researchspace/actions?query=branch%3Amaster) artefacts and follow instructions in the README file inside the ZIP.

+On the first run you need to import default ontologies and knowledge patterns for CIDOC-CRM, see [instance configuration repository](https://github.com/researchspace/researchspace-instance-configurations)

 # Developing and building from sources